paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-074-veterans-health-administration-personnel.md

 (3) Performance pay as provided under subsection (d).

-**(b) Base Pay.—** One element of pay for physicians, podiatrists, and dentists shall be base pay.
+**(b) Base Pay.—** One element of pay for physicians, podiatrists, optometrists, and dentists shall be base pay.
 Base pay shall meet the following requirements:

-(1) Each physician, podiatrist, and dentist is entitled to base pay determined under the Physician, Podiatrist, and Dentist Base and Longevity Pay Schedule.
+(1) Each physician, podiatrist, optometrist and dentist is entitled to base pay determined under the Physician, Podiatrist, and Dentist Base and Longevity Pay Schedule.

 (2) The Physician, Podiatrist, and Dentist Base and Longevity Pay Schedule is composed of 15 rates of base pay designated, from the lowest rate of pay to the highest rate of pay, as base pay steps 1 through 15.

-(3) The rate of base pay payable to a physician, podiatrist, or dentist is based on the total number of the years of the service of the physician, podiatrist, or dentist in the Veterans Health Administration as follows: For a physician, podiatrist, or dentist with total service of:The rate of base pay is the rate payable for: two years or lessstep 1 more than 2 years and not more than 4 yearsstep 2 more than 4 years and not more than 6 yearsstep 3 more than 6 years and not more than 8 yearsstep 4 more than 8 years and not more than 10 yearsstep 5 more than 10 years and not more than 12 yearsstep 6 more than 12 years and not more than 14 yearsstep 7 more than 14 years and not more than 16 yearsstep 8 more than 16 years and not more than 18 yearsstep 9 more than 18 years and not more than 20 yearsstep 10 more than 20 years and not more than 22 yearsstep 11 more than 22 years and not more than 24 yearsstep 12 more than 24 years and not more than 26 yearsstep 13 more than 26 years and not more than 28 yearsstep 14 more than 28 yearsstep 15.
+(3) The rate of base pay payable to a physician, podiatrist, optometrist or dentist is based on the total number of the years of the service of the physician, podiatrist, optometrist or dentist in the Veterans Health Administration as follows: For a physician, podiatrist, optometrist or dentist with total service of:The rate of base pay is the rate payable for: two years or lessstep 1 more than 2 years and not more than 4 yearsstep 2 more than 4 years and not more than 6 yearsstep 3 more than 6 years and not more than 8 yearsstep 4 more than 8 years and not more than 10 yearsstep 5 more than 10 years and not more than 12 yearsstep 6 more than 12 years and not more than 14 yearsstep 7 more than 14 years and not more than 16 yearsstep 8 more than 16 years and not more than 18 yearsstep 9 more than 18 years and not more than 20 yearsstep 10 more than 20 years and not more than 22 yearsstep 11 more than 22 years and not more than 24 yearsstep 12 more than 24 years and not more than 26 yearsstep 13 more than 26 years and not more than 28 yearsstep 14 more than 28 yearsstep 15.

 (4) At the same time as rates of basic pay are increased for a year under [section 5303 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5303&num=0&edition=prelim), the Secretary shall increase the amount of base pay payable under this subsection for that year by a percentage equal to the percentage by which rates of basic pay are increased under such section for that year.

-(5) The non-foreign cost of living adjustment allowance authorized under [section 5941 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5941&num=0&edition=prelim) for physicians, podiatrists, and dentists whose pay is set under this section shall be determined as a percentage of base pay only.
+(5) The non-foreign cost of living adjustment allowance authorized under [section 5941 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5941&num=0&edition=prelim) for physicians, podiatrists, optometrists, and dentists whose pay is set under this section shall be determined as a percentage of base pay only.

-**(c) Market Pay.—** One element of pay for physicians, podiatrists, and dentists shall be market pay.
+**(c) Market Pay.—** One element of pay for physicians, podiatrists, optometrists, and dentists shall be market pay.
 Market pay shall meet the following requirements:

-(1) Each physician, podiatrist, and dentist is eligible for market pay.
+(1) Each physician, podiatrist, optometrist and dentist is eligible for market pay.

-(2) Market pay shall consist of pay intended to reflect the recruitment and retention needs for the specialty or assignment (as defined by the Secretary) of a particular physician, podiatrist, or dentist in a facility of the Department of Veterans Affairs.
+(2) Market pay shall consist of pay intended to reflect the recruitment and retention needs for the specialty or assignment (as defined by the Secretary) of a particular physician, podiatrist, optometrist or dentist in a facility of the Department of Veterans Affairs.

-(3) The annual amount of the market pay payable to a physician, podiatrist, or dentist shall be determined by the Secretary on a case-by-case basis.
+(3) The annual amount of the market pay payable to a physician, podiatrist, optometrist or dentist shall be determined by the Secretary on a case-by-case basis.

-(4) The determination of the amount of market pay of a physician, podiatrist, or dentist shall take into account—
+(4) The determination of the amount of market pay of a physician, podiatrist, optometrist or dentist shall take into account—

-  (A) the level of experience of the physician, podiatrist, or dentist in the specialty or assignment of the physician, podiatrist, or dentist;
+  (A) the level of experience of the physician, podiatrist, optometrist or dentist in the specialty or assignment of the physician, podiatrist, optometrist or dentist;

-  (B) the need for the specialty or assignment of the physician, podiatrist, or dentist at the medical facility of the Department concerned;
+  (B) the need for the specialty or assignment of the physician, podiatrist, optometrist or dentist at the medical facility of the Department concerned;

-  (C) the health care labor market for the specialty or assignment of the physician, podiatrist, or dentist, which may cover any geographic area the Secretary considers appropriate for the specialty or assignment;
+  (C) the health care labor market for the specialty or assignment of the physician, podiatrist, optometrist or dentist, which may cover any geographic area the Secretary considers appropriate for the specialty or assignment;

-  (D) the board certifications, if any, of the physician, podiatrist, or dentist;
+  (D) the board certifications, if any, of the physician, podiatrist, optometrist or dentist;

-  (E) the prior experience, if any, of the physician, podiatrist, or dentist as an employee of the Veterans Health Administration; and
+  (E) the prior experience, if any, of the physician, podiatrist, optometrist or dentist as an employee of the Veterans Health Administration; and

   (F) such other considerations as the Secretary considers appropriate.

-(5) The amount of market pay of a physician, podiatrist, or dentist shall be evaluated by the Secretary not less often than once every 24 months.
+(5) The amount of market pay of a physician, podiatrist, optometrist or dentist shall be evaluated by the Secretary not less often than once every 24 months.
 The amount of market pay may be adjusted as the result of an evaluation under this paragraph.
-A physician, podiatrist, or dentist whose market pay is evaluated under this paragraph shall receive written notice of the results of such evaluation in accordance with procedures prescribed under [section 7433 of this title](./chapter-074-veterans-health-administration-personnel.md#section-7433).
+A physician, podiatrist, optometrist or dentist whose market pay is evaluated under this paragraph shall receive written notice of the results of such evaluation in accordance with procedures prescribed under [section 7433 of this title](./chapter-074-veterans-health-administration-personnel.md#section-7433).
+Such a notice shall include a statement of whether the market pay will increase, decrease, or remain unchanged following such evaluation.

-(6) No adjustment of the amount of market pay of a physician, podiatrist, or dentist under paragraph (5) may result in a reduction of the amount of market pay of the physician, podiatrist, or dentist while in the same position or assignment at the medical facility of the Department concerned, unless there is a change in board certification or reduction of privileges.
+(6) No adjustment of the amount of market pay of a physician, podiatrist, optometrist or dentist under paragraph (5) may result in a reduction of the amount of market pay of the physician, podiatrist, optometrist or dentist while in the same position or assignment at the medical facility of the Department concerned, unless there is a change in board certification or reduction of privileges.

+(7) The Secretary shall ensure that each physician, podiatrist, optometrist, and dentist in the Veterans Health Administration is—

+  (A) advised, on an annual basis, of the criteria described in subparagraph (F) of paragraph (4);

+  (B) evaluated in accordance with such criteria; and

+  (C) compensated in accordance with—

+    (i) applicable assignment and pay levels, subject to relevant pay limitations; and

+    (ii) the extent to which such criteria are met.

+(8) Not later than 120 days after the end of each fiscal year, the Secretary shall submit to the Committees on Veterans’ Affairs of the Senate and the House of Representatives a report that includes the following:

+  (A) A list of each facility and specialty that conducted an evaluation of pay during the period covered by the report.

+  (B) For each evaluation described in subparagraph (A)—

+    (i) a list of occupations for which pay was evaluated, disaggregated by medical specialty, number of authorized full-time employees, and onsite full-time employees as of the date of the evaluation;

+    (ii) the date such evaluation was completed;

+    (iii) whether a market pay adjustment was made following the evaluation per each occupation and specialty evaluated;

+    (iv) whether applicable employees were notified of such evaluation;

+    (v) whether local labor partners were notified of such evaluation; and

+    (vi) in the case of an evaluation that resulted in an adjustment of pay—

+      (I) the date such adjustment—

+        (aa) was implemented; and

+        (bb) became effective; and

+      (II) the percentage of employees of each occupation and specialty for which pay was adjusted pursuant to such evaluation.

+  (C) A list of facilities of the Department that have not conducted an evaluation of market pay, pursuant to paragraph (5), during the 18-month-period that precedes the date of the submission of such report.

 **(d) Performance Pay.—**

-(1) One element of pay for physicians, podiatrists, and dentists shall be performance pay.
+(1) One element of pay for physicians, podiatrists, optometrists, and dentists shall be performance pay.

-(2) Performance pay shall be paid to a physician, podiatrist, or dentist on the basis of the physician’s or dentist’s achievement of specific goals and performance objectives prescribed by the Secretary.
+(2) Performance pay shall be paid to a physician, podiatrist, optometrist or dentist on the basis of the physician’s or dentist’s achievement of specific goals and performance objectives prescribed by the Secretary.

-(3) The Secretary shall ensure that each physician, podiatrist, and dentist of the Department is advised of the specific goals or objectives that are to be measured by the Secretary in determining the eligibility of that physician, podiatrist, or dentist for performance pay.
+(3) The Secretary shall ensure that each physician, podiatrist, optometrist and dentist of the Department is advised of the specific goals or objectives that are to be measured by the Secretary in determining the eligibility of that physician, podiatrist, optometrist or dentist for performance pay.

-(4) The amount of the performance pay payable to a physician, podiatrist, or dentist may vary annually on the basis of individual achievement or attainment of the goals or objectives applicable to the physician, podiatrist, or dentist under paragraph (2).
+(4) The amount of the performance pay payable to a physician, podiatrist, optometrist or dentist may vary annually on the basis of individual achievement or attainment of the goals or objectives applicable to the physician, podiatrist, optometrist or dentist under paragraph (2).

-(5) The amount of performance pay payable to a physician, podiatrist, or dentist in a fiscal year shall be determined in accordance with regulations prescribed by the Secretary, but may not exceed the lower of—
+(5) The amount of performance pay payable to a physician, podiatrist, optometrist or dentist in a fiscal year shall be determined in accordance with regulations prescribed by the Secretary, but may not exceed the lower of—

   (A) $15,000; or

-  (B) the amount equal to 7.5 percent of the sum of the base pay and the market pay payable to such physician, podiatrist, or dentist in that fiscal year.
+  (B) the amount equal to 7.5 percent of the sum of the base pay and the market pay payable to such physician, podiatrist, optometrist or dentist in that fiscal year.

-(6) A failure to meet goals or objectives applicable to a physician, podiatrist, or dentist under paragraph (2) may not be the sole basis for an adverse personnel action against that physician, podiatrist, or dentist.
+(6) A failure to meet goals or objectives applicable to a physician, podiatrist, optometrist or dentist under paragraph (2) may not be the sole basis for an adverse personnel action against that physician, podiatrist, optometrist or dentist.

 **(e) Requirements and Limitations on Total Pay.—**